 connection with a particular transaction.

-your PIN or password occurs you agree to (1) cooperate with
+or password occurs you agree to (1) cooperate with us and

-reasonable assistance requested by us in recovering any
+assistance requested by us in recovering any unauthorized

 Tell us AT ONCE